Partido Federal ng Pilipinas: Bongbong Marcos era: 2021–present

 On March 30, 2022, at a campaign rally in Iligan, the Mangelen-led faction endorsed the presidential campaign of Manila mayor Isko Moreno (Aksyon Demokratiko).
 The endorsement was affirmed and supported by Castriciones, now a PDP–Laban member, who was also present in the said campaign rally.
 Lantion of the Marcos-led faction condemned the Mangelen wing's endorsement as "irresponsible" and "fake," and called Mangelen an "impostor."
 However, Castriciones stood by Mangelen and called him the "true chairman."
 On April 19, the Mangelen-led faction changed their endorsement to Vice President Leni Robredo, calling her campaign "more formidable" to beat "the greatest threat to our country and our democracy, Ferdinand Marcos Jr."

 On May 25, Bongbong Marcos and Sara Duterte were proclaimed winners by the Congress of the Philippines.
 It was the first time under the 1987 Constitution that the President and Vice President were elected by a majority of voters.

+In 2023, a group led by Leandro Verceles and Antonio Rodriguez Jr. claimed leadership over the PFP from officials affiliated with Marcos, including President Reynaldo Tamayo Jr., Secretary General Thompson Lantion and General Counsel George Briones, claiming that their tenure had already expired and that the former group were the rightful president and secretary general following elections held under the party's 2018 constitution.
+On August 22, 2025, the Supreme Court ruled in favor of Tamayo's faction, citing the validity of the party's constitution updated in 2022.